AI4SCR/ai4bmr-datasets/README.md

-# SpatialOmicsNet
+# SpatialProteomicsNet

-**SpatialOmicsNet** is an open-source Python package providing a unified interface to access, prepare, and load spatial proteomics datasets (e.g., Imaging Mass Cytometry and MIBI) for machine learning workflows.
+**SpatialProteomicsNet** is an open-source Python package providing a unified interface to access, prepare, and load spatial proteomics datasets (e.g., Imaging Mass Cytometry and MIBI) for machine learning workflows.

 For a detailed description, motivation, and full list of supported technologies and use cases, please refer to [paper.md](./paper.md).